gallor/dev-setup/README.md

 #### Soda Theme

-The [Soda Theme](https://github.com/buymeasoda/soda-theme) is a great UI theme for Sublime Text, especially if you use a dark theme and think the side bar sticks out like a sore thumb.
+The [Hybrid Theme](https://github.com/buymeasoda/soda-theme) is a great UI theme for Sublime Text, especially if you use a dark theme and think the side bar sticks out like a sore thumb.

 ##### Installation with Sublime Package Control